AGoodlund/CSC131-Project/README.md

 # How to run projectUpdate:

-# Clone or pull Repo.
+# Clone or pull Repo Make sure you download Python.
+3.12 is preferred.
 # Create venv in projectUpdate:
 # $ py -3 -m venv venv
 # Then activate the virtual machine (for windows):